in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 Application Context adds in all the features that are typically needed by enterprise applications.

-##### What is the difference between classPathXmlApplicationContext and annotationConfigApplicationContext ?
+### Q :  What is the difference between classPathXmlApplicationContext and annotationConfigApplicationContext ?

 - classPathXmlApplicationContext > You want to load an application context using an Spring Config XML present in the class path.
 - annotationConfigApplicationContext > You want to load an application context using a Java Config class.

-##### When @Around aspect is introduced the value returned by@AfterReturning is lost.
+### Q :  When @Around aspect is introduced the value returned by@AfterReturning is lost.
 Why is this happening?
 The around method should return an Object - value returned by joinpoint.proceed().

 ```